 One Identity Manager uses different authentication modules for logging in to administration tools.
 Authentication modules identify the system users to be used and load the user interface and database resource editing permissions depending on their permission group memberships.

-For detailed information about the One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide.
+For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide.